- What procedures does Monticello have in place to minimize the spread of illness?

 Yes, Monticello is offering two types of private, guided tours: The Private Behind-the-Scenes Tour and the Monticello Private Guide tour.
 The Private Behind the Scenes tour takes guests through the first floor of Monticello and up the narrow staircase to explore the private quarters on the second and third floors, including the iconic Dome Room.
 The Monticello Private Guide tour includes not only the portions of the house but the gardens and grounds as well.

 What outdoor offerings are available?

-There are hundreds of acres to explore on the Mountaintop and trail.
 You can walk along Mulberry Row and learn about the enslaved people who lived and labored on the plantation through interpretive signage and virtual resources.
 Our highly trained guides are stationed throughout the grounds to answer guests' questions.
-You can also explore the flower and vegetable gardens and take a scenic hike on the Saunders-Monticello Trail, which begins at the bottom of Route 53 and extends all the way up to Jefferson’s home.
+You can also explore the flower and vegetable gardens and take a scenic hike on the Saunders-Monticello Trail, which begins at the bottom of Route 53 and extends all the way up to the historic mountaintop.

 Is the shuttle the only option for traveling from the David M. Rubenstein Visitor Center to the mountaintop?

 No, it is not.
 Many guests enjoy taking the trail the relatively short distance (roughly half a mile) from the David M. Rubenstein Visitor Center parking area to the house.
 Be sure to purchase your ticket(s) online first; a Monticello ticket is required to walk up this trail.

 What food is available and what measures are being taken to ensure safety?